gwilbur/aprilandgreg.us/_pages/schedule.md

 ### 8:30 PM
 {: .text-center}

-We welcome you to join us at Haiku Japanese Restaurant for a Teppanyaki style dinner.
+We welcome you to join us at Haiku Japanese Restaurant for a casual Teppanyaki style dinner.
 {: .text-center}

 ## Saturday November 5th